sanyamagarwal10/Currency-Converter/README.md

 External API for fetching live exchange rates.

 # Usage
-1.Select the base currency from the dropdown.
+1. Select the base currency from the dropdown.

-2.Enter the amount to convert.
+2. Enter the amount to convert.

-3.Select the target currency from the dropdown.
+3. Select the target currency from the dropdown.

-4.Click the "Get Exchange Rate" button to see the converted amount.
+4. Click the "Get Exchange Rate" button to see the converted amount.